thrushlang/thrushc/.github/ISSUE_TEMPLATE/proposal.md

 ---
 name: Proposal
-about: Describe the you proposal for the compiler && the language.
+about: Proposal or idea for the development of the foreground compiler.
-title: ''
+title: Proposal
 labels: Proposal
 assignees: Danixd12, DevCheckOG